smtcoq/sniper/README.md

 crucial transformation is given by the [Trakt](https://github.com/ecranceMERCE/trakt) plugin.

-This release is for the submission to the conference Interactive Theorem Proving 2022.
+This version is an experimental version using the Trakt plugin.

 ## Installation and use